plewis/plewis.github.io/phylogenetics/papers2026.md

 Ronquist, F., Klopfstein, S., Vilhelmsen, L., Schulmeister, S., Murray, D. L., and Rasnitsyn, A. P. 2012.
 [A total-evidence approach to dating with fossils, applied to the early radiation of the Hymenoptera.](http://doi.org/10.1093/sysbio/sys058) Systematic Biology 61(6):973–999.
 (Tip dating)

-:white_check_mark: Rzhetsky, A., and Nei, M. 1992.
-Statistical properties of the ordinary least-squares, generalized least-squares, and minimum-evolution methods of phylogenetic inference.
-Journal of Molecular Evolution 35: 367-375.
+:heavy_check_mark: Rzhetsky, A., and Nei, M. 1992.
+[Statistical properties of the ordinary least-squares, generalized least-squares, and minimum-evolution methods of phylogenetic inference.](https://doi.org/10.1007/BF00161174) Journal of Molecular Evolution 35:367-375.

-:white_check_mark: Saitou, N., and M. Nei.
+:heavy_check_mark: Saitou, N., and M. Nei.
 1987.
-The neighbor-joining method: a new method for reconstructing phylogenetic trees.
-Molecular Biology and Evolution 4: 406-425.
+[The neighbor-joining method: a new method for reconstructing phylogenetic trees.](https://doi.org/10.1093/oxfordjournals.molbev.a040454) Molecular Biology and Evolution 4:406-425.
 (Neighbor joining method)

 Sankoff, D. 1975.
 Minimal mutation trees of sequences.
 SIAM Journal on Applied Mathematics 28:35-42. (generalized parsimony, step matrices)